cisagov/get.gov/pages/domains/domains_before.md

 ### Authorizing official

 Your authorizing official is the person within your organization who can authorize your domain request.
-This is generally the highest ranking or highest elected official in your organization.
+This is generally the highest-ranking or highest-elected official in your organization.
 [Read more about who can serve as an authorizing official](#).

 What we’ll need to know about your authorizing official:
 - Name